Here are your personalized results.

-Your leading Primal power is Imagination, a power innovators, entrepreneurs, and creative athletes, like Wayne Gretzky and Serena Williams, have in spades.
+Your leading Primal power is Imagination, a power groundbreaking scientists like Albert Einstein, and creative athletes like Serena Williams have in spades.

 Let’s look at these two Primal powers and how they inform your intelligence.